Body Structure Design

 - The outer braces are designed to transfer impact load toward the center of the frame where the energy can be distributed around the cabin area more evenly.

 - This enhanced frontal crash energy management helps to reduce the forces transferred to the passenger compartment and can help to more evenly disperse the forces transferred to other vehicles in a crash.

 Vehicle Stability Assist

-- If potential oversteer or understeer is detected, the system will first use the Super Handling All-Wheel Drive™ (SH-AWD®) to redirect power among the front wheels and each of the rear wheels to maintain stability.
+- When the potential for oversteer or understeer is detected, the VSA modulator will reduce the engine’s torque and apply brakes to each wheel as needed to help stabilize the vehicle.
+AWD models will first use SH-AWD to redirect power among the front wheels and each of the rear wheels to maintain stability.